 Your pets are subject to any of the same kinds of medical emergencies as humans can be, with some issues like poisoning, there can be an even higher risk.

 However, with animals, it can be harder to tell what’s wrong medically, as they cannot communicate verbally.
-It is also harder to tell what an emergency situation is and what can wait until tomorrow or next week to take them into Laurelwood Animal Hospital.
+It can be difficult to know what a true emergency is or what can wait for a general appointment.

 You have to become adept at reading their cues and looking for signs that an injury or condition is beyond routine.
 The following overview can help to provide a guide regarding what situations could require emergency treatment from Laurelwood Animal Hospital: